Ji-hwan Bae

-Ji-hwan Bae (born July 26, 1999) is a South Korean professional baseball center fielder and second baseman for the New York Mets of Major League Baseball (MLB).
-He has previously played in MLB for the Pittsburgh Pirates.
+Ji-hwan Bae (born July 26, 1999) is a South Korean professional baseball center fielder and second baseman in the Milwaukee Brewers organization.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates and the Brewers.
 In 2017, the Atlanta Braves announced the signing of Bae as a free agent.
 He made his MLB debut in 2022.

 Amateur career

 Bae represented South Korea at the 2017 U-18 Baseball World Cup.
 During the tournament, he hit for a .286 batting average with five RBIs, six runs scored, six walks and two stolen bases.
 In his final high school baseball season, Bae appeared in 27 games, hit .474, and received the Lee Young-min Batting Award as South Korea's best hitter at the high school level.
 Bae was projected to be a first round pick in the 2017 KBO League draft.

 Professional career

 Atlanta Braves

 On September 23, 2017, the Atlanta Braves announced the signing of Bae as a free agent.
 General manager John Coppolella claimed that Bae was the youngest Asian baseball player to sign with the Braves in nearly two decades.
 By joining the Braves, Bae would have become the second player since Kwon Kwang-min, who signed with the Chicago Cubs in 2015, to leave a South Korean high school directly for professional baseball in the United States.
 On November 21, 2017, Major League Baseball voided his contract with the Braves as a result of fraudulent contract negotiations.
 The New York Times reported that, although Bae had agreed to sign for $300,000, the Braves planned to pay him an additional $600,000 by reallocating money promised to other signees.
 The KBO League barred Bae from signing with any South Korean professional team for two years because he had skipped the KBO's draft to join the Braves organization, where he appeared with Atlanta's Florida Instructional League team.